oscar-system/Oscar.jl/docs/src/ToricVarieties/ToricDivisorClasses.md

 Toric divisor classes can be added and subtracted via the usual `+` and `-` operators.
-Moreover, multiplication by scalars from the left is supported for scalars which are integers or of type `fmpz`.
+Moreover, multiplication by scalars from the left is supported for scalars which are integers or of type `ZZRingElem`.

 ### Special divisor classes